JamesClonk/kubeone-dcs-kubernetes/README.md

 ```
 Please adjust the `storageProfile` to one of the storage policies available to you in your Swisscom DCS+ data center.
 You can view the storage policies from the DCS+ UI by clicking on **Data Centers** -> **Storage** -> **Storage Policies**.

-In order to not conflict with Longhorn you will also have to edit `deployments/longhorn.sh` and change the value of `persistence:defaultClass` to `false`.
-Otherwise Longhorn and vCloud-CSI storage classes would both claim to be the default at the same time!

-> **Note**: When using the vCloud-CSI you must adjust the `storageProfile`, or it is highly likely that *PersistentVolumes* will not work!
-Also make sure that your API user has the necessary **"vApp > Preserve ExtraConfig Elements during OVA Import and Export"** permission!
+> **Note**: When using the vCloud-CSI you must adjust the `storageProfile` and have the additional permissions for OVF upload on your user/API accounts, or *PersistentVolumes* will not work!
+Make sure that your API user has the necessary **"vApp > Preserve ExtraConfig Elements during OVA Import and Export"** permission!

-If you do not want to go through the trouble of having to request these extra permission for your API users, then you simply don't need to do any modifications to `kubeone.yaml`.
-By default this repository will also install Longhorn on your cluster and use it provide volumes.
+If you do not want to go through the trouble of having to request these extra permission for your API users, then you simply don't need to deploy the vCloud-CSI.
+To disable it go into `kubeone.yaml` and comment out the `csi-vmware-cloud-director` and `default-storage-class` addons.
+This repository will then automatically configure Longhorn to be the default storage class on your cluster and use it provide volumes.

 ### Installation